-- Advance (Enabling) Works Program Status - Utility Relocation - 90% Design package; the Dec.
-31, 2023 forecast completion was not met; package was completed in May 2024 and is in the comment resolution stage. - Working with the GEC, TJPA has completed the schedule update and there will be an approximate 5-month delay to completion and acceptance of the 90% Design. - TJPA had earlier directed the GEC to delay the 90% submission to allow for key decisions by agencies; stakeholders received the 90% Design package at the end of May 2024; design review comments are in the resolution stage. - TJPA is incorporating new SFMTA requirements for slot trench permitting process based on coordination meetings.
-Trenching started on July 15, 2024 and is expected to be completed within approximately 2 months. - o DTX 4th and King Yard Preparation Packages (4KY) - The additional site walk for existing utility/civil facilities was completed in July 2024 based on Caltrain's response to the GEC's utility information request. - A topographic survey of the rail yard is in progress. - To reduce delay risk, TJPA has divided the Yard Preparation Package into Package A (4KYA) for site clearing along the 4th and King Yard north and east project limits and Package B (4KYB) for at grade track and systems work along the 4th and King Yard south and west project limits.
+- Advance (Enabling) Works Program Status - $\circ$ Utility Relocation - 90% Design package; the Dec.
+31, 2023 forecast completion was not met; package was completed in May 2024 and continues in the comment resolution stage. - The 90% Design cost estimate was accepted on September 9, 2024. - Working with the GEC, TJPA has completed the schedule update, based on the FFGA+27 revisions, and there will be an approximate 4-month delay to completion and acceptance of the 90% Design.
+Status is reflected in the August 2024 schedule update (July 31, 2024 data date), along with the Contract UR-10 construction schedule. - TJPA had earlier directed the GEC to delay the 90% submission to allow for key decisions by agencies; stakeholders received the 90% Design package at the end of May 2024; design review continue in the resolution stage.

+- TJPA incorporated new SFMTA requirements for slot trench permitting process based on coordination meetings.
+Trenching started on July 15, 2024 and was completed on August 17, 2024, earlier than expected. - Based on the proposed changes to the 4th and Townsend underground station that significantly reduce the facilities size, TJPA continues working with the GEC to optimize the utility relocation designs in Townsend Street to reduce both cost and construction duration. - TJPA is currently negotiating with the GEC on the revised engineering/design scope, schedule and budget for optimization of the utility relocation work cost and schedule performance based on the changes to the proposed underground 4th and Townsend Street Station that delete the HSR side platforms. - DTX 4th and King Yard Preparation Packages (4KY) - The additional site walk for existing utility/civil facilities was completed in July 2024 based on Caltrain's response to the GEC's utility information request. - The topographic survey of the rail yard in support of the 30% Revised Concept Design for the 4KYB Package was completed on August 9, 2024. - To reduce delay risk, TJPA has divided the Yard Preparation Package into Package A (4KYA) for site clearing along the 4th and King Yard north and east project limits and Package B (4KYB) for at grade track and systems work along the 4th and King Yard south and west project limits.
 Division of the final 30% Design into Packages A and B was completed in April 2024.
 Package B has been removed from the Advance (Enabling) Work Program and will be monitored separately.
-See 4KYB item below for additional details.

-- Final 30% Design Plans and Basis of Design were received in April 2024 and have been reviewed by TJPA and Caltrain.
-The package is in the comment resolution stage. - Cost Estimates for the Final 30% Design for the 4KYA and 4KYB Packages were submitted in May 2024, have been reviewed, comments resolved and were accepted on July 12, 2024. - GEC given NTP on May 31, 2024 to start Package 4KYA 60% Design. - Design requirements gathering with Caltrain started in mid-June 2024.
+See 4KYB item below for additional details. - The final 30% Design Plans and Basis of Design for Packages 4KYA and 4KYB were accepted on August 2, 2024. - Cost Estimates for the Final 30% Design for the 4KYA and 4KYB Packages were submitted in May 2024, have been reviewed, comments resolved and were accepted on July 12, 2024. - Design requirements gathering with Caltrain started in mid-June 2024.
+Efforts to achieve a better design basis may result in a 1-2 month delay for the 4KYA 60% Design but may yield fewer review comments.
+Design is progressing based on the agreed-upon general site layout. - The updated Contract 20-YA construction schedule has been included in the revised project Master Schedule issued as the August 2024 schedule update (July 31, 2024 data date).

-o Building Demolition Package